xyning/TabletDriver/README.md

 12/05/18 updated to hawku/TabletDriver v0.2. **still not properly tested**

 ---
 add many many more bugs and a little useful features on hawku/TabletDriver
 basic multiple profiles, mousewheel, keyboard etc.
 download https://github.com/xyning/TabletDriver/releases
 only tested on CTH680/CTL471
+#### run without vmulti driver installation
+hold ```Shift``` key and start TabletDriverGUI.exe.
+this will force the driver work under windows SendInput api, it may or may not work.
 #### about wireless accessory kit (with wacom driver)
 ```
 # Wacom Wireless Accessory Kit CTH-680 (Wacom drivers installed)